Dominic Fike

-Dominic David Fike (born December 30, 1995) is an American musician, singer-songwriter and rapper.
+Dominic David Fike (born December 30, 1995) is an American singer-songwriter and actor.
 He first received recognition after releasing several popular songs to the website SoundCloud.
-Following the release of his debut extended play, Don't Forget About Me, Demos (2018), he signed to Columbia Records.
-Fike's song "3 Nights" reached the top ten in multiple countries.
+Following the release of his debut extended play, Don't Forget About Me, Demos in 2018, he signed to Columbia Records.
+Fike's song "3 Nights" reached the top ten in several countries.
 He later collaborated with fellow American musicians Brockhampton and Halsey.
 His debut album, What Could Possibly Go Wrong, was released in 2020.
 The album charted in the top 50 of multiple countries, including the United States and Australia.
 He recorded a cover of Paul McCartney's song "The Kiss of Venus" for the album McCartney III Imagined (2021).

-In 2022, Fike became a cast member of the second season of Euphoria, in his first main acting role, playing Elliot, a drug-abusing teenager.
+In 2022, Fike became a cast member of the second season of Euphoria (2022), in his first main acting role, playing Elliot, a drug-abusing teenager.
 In 2023, Fike released his second studio album, Sunburn, preceded by singles "Dancing in the Courthouse", "Ant Pile", "Mona Lisa" (a track which is featured in the 2023 superhero movie Spider-Man: Across the Spider-Verse), and "Mama's Boy".